squireChuck/voz-da-gente/README.md

 2. Enter block of text - hear selected words by native speakers a la Google translate, Forvo, etc.

 ## Reflections:
+1. Skills exercised: js on node (api endpoints), hitting external api (Forvo), html 5, Aurelia (core and http-client), promises, async, dotenv

-1. The async npm package makes easy work of processing/aggregating the results of a list of requests.
+2. The async npm package makes easy work of processing/aggregating the results of a list of requests.

-2. Even though I went with a simple config.json, the dotenv npm package looked nice.
+3. Even though I went with a simple config.json, the dotenv npm package looked nice.
 Provides an easy way to set environment config (e.g. api keys) and get them from process.env.

-3. Pulling the httpOptions out of the controller and into a model (e.g. forvoHttpOptions) made it really easy to to build a bunch of options while varying the word/lang/etc.
+4. Pulling the httpOptions out of the controller and into a model (e.g. forvoHttpOptions) made it really easy to to build a bunch of options while varying the word/lang/etc.

-4. Felt good to have the apiController pass off processing to a service - cut down a lotta code noise in the controller.
+5. Felt good to have the apiController pass off processing to a service - cut down a lotta code noise in the controller.

+6. Got some Aurelia action (with the aurelia-http-client extra) going on!
+Like the split between view/html/css and behavior/js.